wp-plugins/wpsso/readme.txt

 = 2.6.3 =

 Adds the 'Enable Excerpt for Pages' and 'Enable Tags for Pages' options, support for HeadSpace2 SEO, and support for the wp_http_validate_url() function.

-= 2.6.2.5 =

-Fixed the link rel attribute name (should be 'href', not 'content').

-= 2.6.2.4 =

-Minor code refactoring and changes to some warning messages and option titles.

-= 2.6.2.3 =

-Removed display the welcome page on installation/upgrade and added a CSS ID to the image dimension warnings.

-= 2.6.2.2 =

-Fixed user ID detection on author index webpages, improved the "Version Information" side metabox (now includes extension plugins as well).

-= 2.6.2.1 =

-Fix for an empty Polylang post language, and added support for the new pll_get_post_language() function (Pro version).

-= 2.6.2 =

-Small updates to the settings help texts.

-= 2.6.1 =

-Release of the WPSSO Social Sharing Buttons (SSB) v1.0 extension plugin for WPSSO.

-= 2.6 =

-Added a new 'Licenses' settings page to allow for future plugin extensions, and renamed the 'Network' multisite settings page to 'Advanced'.